8 July 2000; Silver Creek, Minnesota; 0600 hrs

 "Do you think Sam brought a reactor?"

 "Wouldn't've made it through airport security," Jack said confidently.
-"And Teal'c searched her bag."
+"And Teal'c checked her bag."

 Flopping back again, Daniel said, "If you say so."

 "Yeah?"
 Daniel said.
 He checked his watch for the date.
 "Oh.
 Thanks."
 For once, he didn't care about the landmark or what it meant for his duties on base.
 He could figure that out later, when there weren't fish to ambush.

 "You're not tied to us," Jack said.
 "You understand that, right?
 Civilian employees can quit their jobs if they want."

 "Okay, I know, I'm just saying," Jack said.
 Daniel considered sitting up, but he was too comfortable where he was.
 "You spent three years fighting everyone to get on a team.
 You're on my team now.
 I'm your commander, and you're my...asset.
 My language specialist, whatever.
 Not that I'm not still your...friend, too, but it means that if you ever want out—"